customer7/ncn/src/site/notes/Cases/Tumor/Epidermoid, Intracranial.md

 - Elevated for about 15°
 - Bicoronal incision
 - Bifrontal craniotomy, more to the right
-- U-shape dura incision, based along the superior sagittal sinus
+- U-shape dural incision, based along the superior sagittal sinus
 - Interhemispheric dissection between the falx and the right frontal lobe
 - Separation of the tumor capsule from surrounding tissues
 - Debulking of the tumor with CUSA (mainly fatty tissues)